 - COLD WEATHER TREATED: Our material is 100% thicker than the competition to make for awesome designs that are both fun and functional

-- RAPID-INFLATE VALVE: Unique GoFloats valve inflates in seconds so you're ready for the snow in no time
+- RAPID VALVE: Unique GoFloats Rapid Valve allows for faster inflation than traditional valves so youare ready for the snow in no time

 Don’t have a snow tube yet?
 Get the GoFloats Winter Snow Tube and choose from an ice dragon, flamingo, unicorn, polar bear, or penguin.